History of Bahir Dar: 1850s–1920

-Bahir Dar became noticeable from the mid-1850s via local accounts.
+Bahir Dar became noticeable in the mid-1850s via local accounts.
 In 1856, Emperor Tewodros II visited Bahir Dar on his return from Shewan campaigns.
 It was also said that he left Bahir Dar for Begemder ten years later, crossing the Blue Nile at Eger Bar.
 Likewise, Menelik II passed from Begemder to Shewa via Bahir Dar a number of times.
 He was said to have received it from local clergymen.
 In conclusion, both native and foreign accounts confirmed the city to be strategically important.
 However, not as local literature, mentioned the economic or social activities of the settlement as external sources.

-By the late 20th century, the interest of European powers in Ethiopia grew rapidly.
-The British and Italians wanted to absorb the trade linkage with their respective territories of Sudan and Eritrea, especially the British wanted the Lake Tana area more than other powers.
-They sought to construct a barrage at the outlet of the lake in order to develop the economy of Anglo-Egyptian Sudan territory.
-Thus, they sent various teams for studying Bahir Dar information.
-The first British expedition to Bahir Dar took place in 1902 led by M.C.
+By the late nineteenth century, the interest of European powers in Ethiopia had grown rapidly.
+Britain and Italy wanted to absorb the trade linkage with their respective territories of Sudan and Eritrea, with the British having a special interest in the control of Lake Tana.
+Britain sought to construct a barrage at the outlet of the lake in order to develop the economy of Anglo-Egyptian Sudan territory and sent various teams to study Bahir Dar.
+The first British expedition to Bahir Dar took place in 1902 and was led by M.C.
 Dupuis and his companion A.J.
 Hayes.
 Dupuis noted that the church Kidus Giyorgis was constructed with stone and lime while Hayes called the settlement a village.
-Moreover, Hayes accounts for the life of inhabitants such as the cultivation of grain and fishing in the shallow waters of the Blue Nile were popular agricultural activities.
-Some people were undergoing their income by transporting people, goods, and pack animals across the Blue Nile across Begemder–Gojjam route via Kanfaro Abbay, along the mouth of the river from Lake Tana.
+Moreover, Hayes describes the economic activities of local inhabitants, including the cultivation of grain and fishing in the shallow waters of the Blue Nile.
+Others earned an income by transporting people, goods, and pack animals across the Blue Nile across Begemder–Gojjam route via Kanfaro Abbay, along the mouth of the river from Lake Tana.